d2s/Documentation/_posts/2018-04-11-Localization.md

 title:  "Localization"
 permalink: Localization
 ---
 From version > 6.1.0  RsyncOSX and the menu app RsyncOSXsched are prepared for localization.
-RsyncOSX is translated to Chinese (Simplified) and Norwegian, RsyncOSXsched is translated to Norwegian.
+RsyncOSX is translated to Chinese (Simplified), German and Norwegian, RsyncOSXsched is translated to German and Norwegian.
 Default language for both is English

 [RsyncOSX speaks new languages](https://rsyncosx.github.io/Localization).
 RsyncOSX is localized to: